 If you love fresh linens but are tired of buying single use herbal sachets, here’s a DIY tutorial for making your own re-usable lavender sachet.
 There are two sets of instructions; one for a quick lavender sachet that requires minimal sewing, and another that’s slightly fancier so that you can use it in place of single-use wrapping paper.
-Make these re-usable lavender sachets for your own linens or as a gift for someone special – Mother’s Day IS coming up, after all.
+Make these re-usable lavender sachets for your own linens or as a gift for someone special.
+As a bonus, be sure to check out the Growing and Using Herbs Giveaway – over 25 herbal learning resources for FREE!!

 Lavender Sachets and Linens